LF-digitala-kanaler/LFDS/content/components/web/data-visualization/donut-chart.md

 ---
 template: ComponentPage
 title: Donut Chart
-intro: Donut charts are best to use when you are trying to compare parts of a whole.
+intro: Donut charts are best used when you are trying to compare parts of a whole.
 They do not show changes over time.
-description: Donut charts are best to use when you are trying to compare parts of a whole.
+description: Donut charts are best used when you are trying to compare parts of a whole.
 They do not show changes over time.
 previewImage: /img/pie-chart.svg
 category: Data Visualization
 tabs: